What is a Katie’s Krops Dinner?

 One, sometimes two, times a month we host a Katie’s Krops Dinner.
 So just what is a Katie’s Krops Dinner?
 Why do we host Katie’s Krops Dinners?

-Almost five years ago a need presented itself in my community.
+Over two years ago a need presented itself in my community.
 That need was for hot, healthy, free meals for families and individuals facing hunger.
 The only soup kitchen in our community had to shut their doors for financial reasons.
-I had been donating fresh vegetables from our Katie's Krops gardens to the soup kitchen.
-The individuals who relied on the soup kitchen for meals had become my friends.
-In my heart I knew I needed to help them, to find a way to provide healthy meals to these individuals.
-I may have been only twelve years old, but I recognized that our local Katie's Krops Gardens and my friends could be the solution to this problem.
+I may have been only twelve years old but I recognized that our local Katie’s Krops Gardens could be the solution to this problem.

 What was the solution?
 Using the harvest from our gardens we could create healthy, hot meals for anyone in need in my home town, Summerville, South Carolina.
 At Katie’s Krops, we had always donated our harvest to food pantries, soup kitchens and directly to families in need but at that point in time we had never cooked with our harvest.
 I approached the head of Food Services at my school, Mr. McNeill and my 6th Grade Science teacher, Cory Fuller.
 Together we created a plan.
 We would arrange a meal based on the harvest from our Katie’s Krops Gardens.
 What we couldn’t grow we would need to purchase.
 Our garden volunteers would help us create the dinner.
 The very first Katie’s Krops Dinner was born.